trpc/trpc/README.md

 clientSDK.stringRouter.toLowerCase('Hi Mom!'); // => Promise<"hi mom!">
 ```

+A few things to notice:

+- The `.toClientSDK` method strips off the first (context) input from each of your endpoints.
+This lets tRPC provide a cleaner version of the SDK: `computeLength('asdf')` instead of `computeLength(getContext(), 'asdf')`.
+It makes it easy to separately provide the context and the "real inputs".
-As you can see, the client SDK always returns a Promise, even if the server-side logic in synchronous.
+- The client SDK always returns a Promise, even if the server-side logic in synchronous.
 This is because the request still makes a round-trip between your client and your server.

-## Recipes